covid-tn/covid-tn/README.md

 We use npm scripts and [Webpack][] as our build system.

+2 .
+You need to have a running MongoDB server on your machine, the easiest way to start a mongodb database in a docker container, run:

+    docker-compose -f src/main/docker/mongodb.yml up -d

+To stop it and remove the container, run:

+    docker-compose -f src/main/docker/mongodb.yml down

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.